reasonml/reason-react/docs/working-with-optional-data.md

 ReasonML uses the `option` type to represent optional data.
 As defined in the standard library [here](https://reasonml.github.io/api/Option.html).

-Here there are a few examples of how to work with optional data in ReasonML, using the [Belt](https://melange.re/v4.0.0/api/re/melange/Belt) library from `melange.belt`.
+Here are a few examples of how to work with optional data in ReasonML, using the [Belt](https://melange.re/v4.0.0/api/re/melange/Belt) library from `melange.belt`.

 ### Accessing Optional Nested Data